top of page

 Court’s Ruling

-The Allahabad High Court categorically rejected the department’s approach and held that mere suspicion, howsoever strong, cannot take the place of legal proof.
-The Court observed that once statutory documents exist, are duly maintained, and are verifiable on the GST portal, the initial burden stands discharged by the taxpayer.
-Thereafter, the burden shifts squarely upon the department to disprove the genuineness of the transactions through cogent, positive, and admissible evidence.
-The Court further held that allegations of circular trading must be established through proper investigation and evidentiary material, and cannot be sustained on conjectures, assumptions, or presumptions.
+The Allahabad High Court categorically rejected the department’s approach.
+The Court held that mere suspicion, however strong, cannot replace legal proof.
+Once statutory documents exist, are duly maintained, and are verifiable on the GST portal, the initial burden stands discharged by the taxpayer.
+The burden then shifts to the department to disprove the genuineness of the transactions through cogent, positive, and admissible evidence.
+Allegations of circular trading must be established through proper investigation and evidentiary material, not conjectures or assumptions.

 No Legal Requirement to Produce Toll Plaza Receipts

-A significant aspect of the judgment is the Court’s clear rejection of compliance requirements that have no statutory basis under the GST law.
-The High Court specifically observed that neither the CGST Act nor the UPGST Act, nor the Rules framed thereunder, prescribe any requirement for production of toll plaza receipts or weighbridge slips as proof of movement of goods.
-The Court categorically held that the reasoning adopted by the department in insisting upon such documents was “patently perverse and without any basis”, as no such obligation flows from the statute.
-It was further observed that where the taxpayer has produced e-way bills, transport documents and evidence of payments made through banking channels, and such transactions are duly reflected in the statutory GST returns, actual physical movement of goods cannot be doubted merely on the ground that toll plaza receipts were not furnished.
+A significant aspect of the judgment is the Court’s clear rejection of compliance requirements that lack statutory basis under the GST law.
+The High Court specifically noted that neither the CGST Act nor the UPGST Act, nor the Rules framed thereunder, require the production of toll plaza receipts or weighbridge slips as proof of movement of goods.
+The Court held that the department's insistence on such documents was “patently perverse and without any basis.”
+Where the taxpayer has produced e-way bills, transport documents, and evidence of payments made through banking channels, actual physical movement of goods cannot be doubted merely because toll plaza receipts were not furnished.

 Effect of Proceedings Against Supplier Being Dropped